 Pediatric Cardiac Surgery

 Dr. Tony Azakie has been appointed as the new chief of the Division of Pediatric Cardiac Surgery and endowed professor.
-He will serve as the codirector of the University of Minnesota Masonic Children's Hospital Pediatric Heart Center.
+He has served as the codirector of the University of Minnesota Masonic Children's Hospital Pediatric Heart Center.

 Dr. Azakie is a highly skilled and experienced pediatric heart surgeon.
 He is dedicated to building a world-class pediatric cardiovascular program, one that will be a cornerstone of the University of Minnesota Masonic Children’s Hospital.